ltspicer/dxf2gcode.linux.installer/readme.txt

 Raspberry OS/Raspbian, MX Linux
 Linux Mint: 20.3 MATE, 21.x Cinnamon, 21.x MATE, 22.x MATE

+CachyOS (cachyos-desktop-linux-260426)

-The installation is ONLY complete when the script "dxf2gcode was successfully installed." spends in red!
+The installation is ONLY complete when the script "dxf2gcode has been installed successfully." spends!

 Unfortunately is the installation of Python3.7.3 or higher on Debian 9 (Wheezy) almost impossible.
 Many LinuxCNC computers have Debian Wheezy :(